buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param command: command to examine
         :type command: string
-        :param oldversion: return value if the slave does not specify a version
+        :param oldversion: return value if the worker does not specify a version
         :returns: string

-        Fetch the version of the named command, as specified on the slave.
+        Fetch the version of the named command, as specified on the worker.
-        In practice, all commands on a slave have the same version, but passing ``command`` is still useful to ensure that the command is implemented on the slave.
+        In practice, all commands on a worker have the same version, but passing ``command`` is still useful to ensure that the command is implemented on the worker.
-        If the command is not implemented on the slave, :meth:`workerVersion` will return ``None``.
+        If the command is not implemented on the worker, :meth:`workerVersion` will return ``None``.

         Versions take the form ``x.y`` where ``x`` and ``y`` are integers, and are compared as expected for version numbers.